Peano axioms: Historical second-order formulation

 When Peano formulated his axioms, the language of mathematical logic was in its infancy.
-The system of logical notation he created to present the axioms did not prove to be popular, although it was the genesis of the modern notation for set membership (∈, which comes from Peano's ε) and implication (⊃, which comes from Peano's reversed 'C'.)
+The system of logical notation he created to present the axioms did not prove to be popular, although it was the genesis of the modern notation for set membership (∈, which comes from Peano's ε).
 Peano maintained a clear distinction between mathematical and logical symbols, which was not yet common in mathematics; such a separation had first been introduced in the Begriffsschrift by Gottlob Frege, published in 1879.
 Peano was unaware of Frege's work and independently recreated his logical apparatus based on the work of Boole and Schröder.

 The Peano axioms define the arithmetical properties of natural numbers, usually represented as a set N or $\mathbb{N}.$ The non-logical symbols for the axioms consist of a constant symbol 0 and a unary function symbol S.

 The first axiom states that the constant 0 is a natural number:

 Peano's original formulation of the axioms used 1 instead of 0 as the "first" natural number, while the axioms in Formulario mathematico include zero.

 The next four axioms describe the equality relation.
 Since they are logically valid in first-order logic with equality, they are not considered to be part of "the Peano axioms" in modern treatments.

 The remaining axioms define the arithmetical properties of the natural numbers.
 The naturals are assumed to be closed under a single-valued "successor" function S.

 Axioms 1, 6, 7, 8 define a unary representation of the intuitive notion of natural numbers: the number 1 can be defined as S(0), 2 as S(S(0)), etc. However, considering the notion of natural numbers as being defined by these axioms, axioms 1, 6, 7, 8 do not imply that the successor function generates all the natural numbers different from 0.

-The intuitive notion that each natural number can be obtained by applying successor sufficiently often to zero requires an additional axiom, which is sometimes called the axiom of induction.
+The intuitive notion that each natural number can be obtained by applying successor sufficiently many times to zero requires an additional axiom, which is sometimes called the axiom of induction.

 The induction axiom is sometimes stated in the following form: